Vincenteniola/Reforge/README.md

-# Reforge — Starter Code
+# Reforge — Starter C ode

 This is a working skeleton, not a finished product.
 It has real login, a real database connection, and a real email-sending function — but the two hardest